ramantehlan/Moi/README.md

 ### SEO

-Moi is a SEO friendly app, but to you need to take few steps to make it more effective and personalized.
+Moi is not a SEO friendly app right now.
+But here are few steps to make it more effective and personalized.

 1. Verify your site by Google.
 Go to [Google Search Console](https://search.google.com/search-console/about) and register your site as your property, generate a *google-site-verificatin* code and add it in your `data.json` file in *document* section.